 In our delivery of courses to young people we are lucky to be establishing wonderful and beneficial relationships with Norwich Credit Union, Anglian Water, Norwich City Council, Joy of Food, DWP and others.

-We are currently benefitting from support from Naked Marketing through Norfolk Pro Help.
-They are generously assisting with the design of our Digital Social Action website.
+We have benefitted from support from Naked Marketing through Norfolk Pro Help.
+They generously assisted with the design of our Your Own Network website.